Pury-01/alx-system_engineering-devops/0x19-postmortem/README.md

-# Postmortem Report for Apache 500 Internal Server Error
+# Post-Mortem Apache's Unexpected Vacation:
 ## Issue Summary:
-On August 14, 2024, between 1400 EAT and 14:45 EAT, our Apache web server encountered a 500 Internal Server Error.
+On August 14, 2024, between 1400 EAT and 14:45 EAT, our beloved  Apache web server decided it was time for spontaneous vacation resulting in a  lovely 500 Internal Server Error for our users.
 This issue affected about 40% of our users, who experienced difficulties accesssing the web application, leading to frustuation and a loss of service.
 The root cause was a misconfiguration of file permissions, which prevented Apache from acessing necessary files.

 ## Timeline
 - 14:00 EAT: The issue was detected when our monitoring system alerted us to an increase in 500 errors.